Friday, March 4, 2016

 Another beautifully painted grand old dame is on the corner of Matamoros and Juarez Avenues.

-Built originally by Tony Garcia’s grandfather Heriberto Delgado de Tejada, father to Guadalupe Delgado Diaz, the house now belongs to his auntie Apolonia Delgado Diaz.
+Built originally by Tony Garcia’s grandfather, Heriberto Delgado de Tejada, father to Guadalupe Delgado Diaz, the house now belongs to his aunt Apolonia Delgado Diaz.

-Painted a cheerful combination of raspberry pink, sunflower yellow and pale blue it is an eye-catching resident of the neighbourhood.
-Recently the doors facing onto Matamoros Avenue were open and it appeared that a lady had set up a sewing business.
+Painted a cheerful combination of raspberry pink, sunflower yellow, and pale blue, it is an eye-catching resident of the neighbourhood.
+Recently, the doors facing onto Matamoros Avenue were open, and it appeared that a woman had set up a sewing business.

 Hard to see in the daytime with souvenirs piled everywhere